StuartCox3107/iGrow/README.md

 - **HTML:** All tested with [W3S HTML Validation Service](https://validator.w3.org/), checked by rendering each page in the browser and right clicking to ensure code being rendered excludes the jinja template language
 1. 404.html: No errors found
 2. base.html: No errors found
-3. create.html:  TO DO STILL
+3. create.html:  No errors found
 4. index.html: No errors found
 5. norecord.html: No errors found
 6. read.html: No errors found
-7. update.html: TO DO STILL
+7. update.html: TO FINISH

 - **CSS:** style.css tested with [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/validator), no errors found